 - 3. Children/Grandchildren.
 An employee may purchase life insurance in the amount of \$10,000 as a package for all eligible children/grandchildren (as defined in Section 2C of this Plan).
 An individual may only be covered on one policy, by one employee participating in the State Employee Group Insurance Program.
 For a new employee, child/grandchild coverage requires evidence of insurability if application is made after the initial effective date of coverage as defined in the Chapter, Section 5C.
+An employee who becomes eligible for insurance may purchase child/grandchild coverage without evidence of insurability if application is made after the additional effective date of coverage as defined in the Chapter, Section 5C.
 An employee who becomes eligible for insurance may purchase child/grandchild coverage without evidence of insurability if application is made within 30 days of the initial effective date as defined in this Chapter.
 Child/grandchild coverage commences immediately from the moment of live birth up to age 26. - 4.
 Accelerated Life.
 The additional employee, spouse, and child life insurance policies will include an accelerated benefits agreement providing for payment of benefits prior to death if the insured has a terminal condition. - 5.
 Waiver of Premium.
 In the event an employee becomes totally disabled before age 70, there shall be a waiver of premium for all life insurance coverage that the employee had at the time of disability. - 6.
 Paid Up Life Policy.
-At age 65 or the date of retirement, an employee who has carried optional employee life insurance for the five consecutive years immediately preceding the date of the employee's retirement or age 65, whichever is later, shall receive a post-retirement paid-up life insurance policy in an amount equal to 15 percent of the smallest amount of optional employee life insurance in force during that five-year period.
+At age 65 or the date of retirement, an employee who has carried optional employee life insurance for the five consecutive years immediately preceding the date of the employee's retirement or age 65, whichever is later, shall receive a post-retirement paid-up life insurance policy in an amount equal to 20 percent of the smallest amount of optional employee life insurance in force during that five-year period.
 The employee's post-retirement death benefit shall be effective as of the date of the employee's retirement or the employee age 65, whichever is later.
 Employees who retire prior to age 65 must be immediately eligible to receive a state retirement annuity and must continue their optional employee life insurance to age 65 in order to remain eligible for the employee post-retirement death benefit.

-An employee who has carried optional spouse life insurance for the five consecutive years immediately preceding the date of the employee's retirement or spouse age 65, whichever is later, shall receive a post-retirement paid-up life insurance policy in an amount equal to 15 percent of the smallest amount of optional spouse life insurance in force during that five-year period.
+An employee who has carried optional spouse life insurance for the five consecutive years immediately preceding the date of the employee's retirement or spouse age 65, whichever is later, shall receive a post-retirement paid-up life insurance policy in an amount equal to 20 percent of the smallest amount of optional spouse life insurance in force during that five-year period.
 The spouse or post-retirement death benefit shall be effective as of the date of the employee's retirement or spouse age 65, whichever is later.
 The employee must continue the full amount of optional spouse life insurance to the date of the employee's retirement or spouse age 65, whichever is later, in order to remain eligible for the spouse post-retirement death benefit.